10 Best Sleeping Bags Tested & Reviewed

-A: Before storing your sleeping bag, it is important to dry it out completely.
+A: Before storing your sleeping bag, it is important to dry it out completely to avoid mold or rot.
 Once it is dry, it should be stored loosely in a cotton or mesh sack and kept in a location that is cool and dry.
 When traveling with your sleeping back, storing it in a stuff sack is recommended.

 Q: How do I repair a damaged sleeping bag?

-A: Small tears in the fabric can be covered with a special patch.
-In situations where this isn’t possible, duct tape can serve as a temporary fix.
+A: Small tears in the fabric can be covered with a special patch or even repaired with some fabric glues that are meant to close rips and seal tears.
+In situations where this isn’t possible, duct tape can serve as a temporary fix until you can apply a more permanent repair.
 Many companies sell inexpensive zipper repair kits that can fix issues with the bag’s zipper, but any damage more extreme than these will likely require returning your bag to the manufacturer.